gowriekaran/BannerTools/README.md

   Close the background light
 - Margin Top:
   Add a 100px top margin
+- Outline:
+  Add a 1px dashed red border around every element (that has a height and width greater than 0)
 - Reference Images:
   Upload images and use them as a reference to accurately position elements
 - Shortkeys: